 In this guide, we’ll explore some of the most helpful solutions.

 Where do I start?

-One of the best ways to start learning about your web traffic is to set up Google Analytics.
+One of the best ways to start learning about your website traffic is to set up Google Analytics.
 This free tool builds reports that help you answer your core questions about your web traffic and observe trends and patterns over time.

 The great thing about this tool is the breadth of information it provides.
 With a few simple clicks, you can discover the number of people visiting your site and how many pages people view per session.
 You can learn about the demographics of your users and the technologies they use to experience your site.
 You can even see if your call-to-action options are pulling their weight and helping you attain your goals.

 Google Analytics is a robust system, and it can be a bit difficult to understand at the outset.
-Because of this, you may want to enroll in Google Analytics Academy, which offers beginners’ courses and advanced offerings for power users.
+Because of this, you may want to enroll in Google Analytics Academy, which offers beginners’ courses and advanced programs for power users.

 Get started with Google Analytics by visiting analytics.google.com.

 Are there any good alternatives?

 Yes.
 Many business owners use Fathom instead of (or alongside) Google Analytics.
 This GDPR, CCPA, ePrivacy, and PECR-complaint program has a few standout features.

 For one, it uses a privacy-safe technology that lets you see all your visitors, including those who use browser plugins to block scripts.
 Many browsers and plugins block Google Analytics, so businesses often miss out on the important data they need to drive marketing decisions.